50 things you need to know before traveling to Spain

 When traveling to Spain, Barcelona should be on your list, probably on top if you remember the works of Gaudi and particularly the Sagrada Familia Cathedral.
 Yet, there’s more to it, there are so many fun things to do in Barcelona.

-#13 Spain has 46 UNESCO World Heritage Sites, 40 cultural sites, 4 natural sites, and 2 mixed sites.
-Only Italy with 53 sites and China with 52 have more.
-From prehistoric rock art, historic cities, and buildings to bridges, national parks, and landscapes there is an immensity of Heritage sites famous Landmarks in Spain.
+From prehistoric rock art, historic cities, and buildings to bridges, national parks, and landscapes, there is an immensity of Heritage sites and famous Landmarks in Spain.

 #14 Andalusia is probably our favorite region in Spain.
-It has so much to offer, from the unreal Alhambra Palaces in Granada and the Cathedral/Mosque of Cordoba to the Plaza de Espa帽a in Seville…
+It has so much to offer, from the unreal Alhambra Palaces in Granada and the Cathedral/Mosque of Cordoba to the Plaza de España in Seville…

 Granada Alhambra - UNESCO World Heritage site, Spain

-Alhambra Palaces in Granada
+Alhambra Palaces in Granada | Things to know before going to Spain

 Best things to do in Spain

 #17 One of our favorite hikes is in Spain, close to Malaga, El Caminito del Rey.
 This was once an infamous dangerous trail, but now it’s an incredible hike through a magnificent gorge made with all the safety possible.
-It’s a great, easy, family hiking trail if you don’t have fear of heights, obviously 馃檪
+It’s a great, easy, family hiking trail if you don’t have a fear of heights, obviously 🙂

 Side note: if you want a lesser-known hike in Andalusia, try Los Cahorros.
 Find here all the info you’ll need.